LICE infestation have them? treatment success? prevent the COMB

 In the Netherlands next combs are available:

 Nisska neten kam The Nisska-comb is advised by the RIVM and is a steel comb with long more closely spaced teeth.
 With this one you can remove nits.
-The nits are striped from the hair or squashed van Lith 1922.
+The nits are striped from the hair or squashed ().

-LiceMeister kam The LiceMeister Comb. has long taper teeth that slides easy through the hair.
-Newton, Pray & Popovich 1999.
+LiceMeister kam The LiceMeister Comb. has long taper teeth that slides easy through the hair. ().
 This comb was developed by the National Pediculosis Association (NPA).
 This non-commercial American organisation promotes fighting lice without using chemical pesticides.
 She also informs about methods to control and get rid of lice and is doing research.
 Look at their very informative site: http://www.headlice.org .

-The electric louse comb should find and destroy lice by a light electrical shock.
+The elektric lous comb should find and destroy lice by a light electrical shock.
 Despite the nice story, not everybody is as much delighted.
 If you understand Dutch read this: http://www.kidstoday.nl/wbs/projecten/News_CategoryView.aspx?id=%2Fwbs%2FProjecten%2F28%2F.

 Bug Busting Programme

 In the UK runs since 1995, a large scaled project: Bug Busting Programme against head lice.
 They have big publicity campaigns and give extensive information at schools.
 Above that, families get a Bug Busting kit with 4 different special combs, a 28 pages long manual and a waterproof cape.
 Also is there a Bug Buster video available.
 They claim their combs are the best.
 Including Denmark, Canada, Belgium participated in this project.
-The Deutschen Pediculosis Gesellschaft e.V. is very impressed by their approach.
-It proves that this approach (including combing in the right way) definitely pays off Dawes M et al 2006, Ibarra J et al 2007.
+The Deutschen Pediculosis Gesellschaft e.V.is very impressed by their approach.
+It proves that this approach (with among other things combing in the right way) definitely pays off ().

 The project is executed by the Community Hygiene Concern (http://www.chc.org), which is supported by the Department of Health.
 See for a demonstration HERE.

-In Holland each school has its own policy.
-Schools decide themselves how to treat lice.
+In Holland each school has its own approach.
+Schools decide themselves how to manage lice.
 Sometimes there are lice brigades, lice coordinators, lice inspectors, lice parents, lice groups.
 But not all parents agree their children to be screened at school.

-Sometimes there is a official/modest rule: Child diagnosed with lice or nits, will have to be picked up immediately.
-In the meantime the child is separated from its classmates.
-Sometimes children are for several days excluded from school.
-There are childcare settings where children are dismissed immediately, when they have lice or nits.
+Sometimes there is a official/modest rule, that when a child is diagnosed with lice or nits, this child will have to be picked up immediately.
+In the meantime the child is separated.
+Sometimes children are excluded from school, for several days.
+There are childcare settings where children are dismissed immediately, when they are identified as having lice.
 These forms of quarantine can be very upsetting and extremely harsh for these children and it is questionable whether this is sensible from a pedagogic point of view.

 Other schools inform the caretakers of the invested child by a letter and tell how to deal with the lice.

-Fortunately there are schools too, where the most appropriate anti lice measurements together with the parents, caretakers and kids are considered.
-This open, multidisciplinary approach of shared responsibility is preventing that children who have a hard time, will get an unnecessary still tougher time.
-It also prevents that children who never have been bullied suddenly don´t fit into the group anymore.
-This approach is preventing too that children who are more susceptible to lice, become victim, in more than one way.
+Fortunately there are schools too, where open and free with the parents, caretakers, kids is discussed about what anti lice measurements could be taken best.
+This multidisciplinary approach of shared responsibility is preventing that children who have a hard time, will get it unnecessary tougher.
+And prevents that children who never have been bullied suddenly don’t belong anymore to the group.
+This approach is preventing too that children who are more susceptible for catching lice, become victim, in more than one way.

 S